 Investment criteria:

-To acquire and develop companies that will benefit from the green transition and contribute to the long-term health and sustainability of the environment.
+To acquire and develop companies that will benefit from the green transition and contribute to long-term health and environmental sustainability, focussing on investments with high growth potential.

 Market: